DuncteBot/dashboard/websocket.md

 - check if bot in guild
 - creating role hashes

+# todo
+- jda to json
+- shared code packages
+- flat repository (all packages in a single repository)

 #### Authorising
 Send an "Authorization" header with the correct token (one that is for the bot routes)